-(i) Consultancy fee is paid to a shareholder of the ultimate holding company for the provision of professional advice on construction projects and is charged at a fixed monthly fee in accordance with the consultancy agreement.

-(ii) In the year ended 31 May 2008, one of the Group's leasehold properties was provided as rent-free accommodation to the related party as described in note (i) above and the estimated rentable value of such accommodation was approximately HK\$420,000.
-In the year ended 31 May 2009, rental income of HKD308,000 was received from this related party for such accommodation.
+- (i) Consultancy fee was paid to a shareholder of the ultimate holding company for the provision of professional advice on construction projects and was charged at a fixed monthly fee in accordance with the consultancy agreement. - (ii) One of the Group's leasehold properties was provided as accommodation to the related party as described in note (i) above and rental income of HK\$336,000 (2009: HK\$308,000) was received from this related party.